fgrosse/PHPASN1/README.md

 ### Give me more examples!

-To see some example usage of the API classes or some generated output check out the [examples folder](https://github.com/FGrosse/PHPASN1/tree/master/examples).
+To see some example usage of the API classes or some generated output check out the [examples](https://github.com/FGrosse/PHPASN1/tree/master/examples).

 ### How do I contribute?